alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 should be in the edit window ready to send.
 They will _not_ hit Enter on their own.

-* `announce my services`: Gives a rundown of my refuel&repair services.
-  I usually post that in system chat coming into the waypoint systems of an expedition.
 * `clear [chat;text]`: Clears the chat window.
 Use from outside the comms panel.
 * `[local;squad;system;wing] chat`: Puts you into the chosen chat channel.
 * `paste text`: Pastes your clipboard into Elite.
 Works outside the comms panel too, e.g. on the galaxy map inside the search field.
 * `salute; oh seven`: Will put “o7” into the chat.
-* `send fuel rats p.s.a.`: Sends a fuel rats PSA.
-Duh.
-* `send high gravity p.s.a.`: Warns about (a) high gravity planet(s) being in the system.
-I use that on expedition waypoints, too – if it applies.

 ### Engineering/Materials ###